Fall 2026 Chinese Placement Exam Instructions

 What you should know before the exam?

-1. IMPORTANT: Please make sure to register by filling out the online questionnaire before you attend the exam.
+1. IMPORTANT: Please make sure to register by filling out the registration form (https://forms.office.com/r/DKZcNmtV3g) before you attend the exam.
+Your registration is confirmed immediately upon submission.

 2. Please prepare your valid ID (with a profile photo on it), such as a Harvard ID, driver’s license, passport, or government ID.
 You will be asked to show your ID card to the teachers both on the grammar & reading exam Zoom meeting and the oral interview Zoom meeting.